bamarosternewsjdq-web/bamarosternewsjdq.github.io/_posts/2025-10-17-Tennessee-Preview.md

 ---

 ## Hello and Roll Tide!
 On the Third Saturday in October, Alabama will battle the Tennessee Volunteers for the 108th time.
 Tennessee has made the rivalry competitive recently, winning 2 of the last 3.
 Kalen DeBoer will look to win his first game in this storied rivalry.
 Each team enters at 5-1, giving this game significant playoff implications.
+Each sideline is itching to be the ones lighting up their cigars when the time hits 0:00.
 Below are injury notes, a Tennessee preview, and week 8 storylines.
 Let’s go!

 ### **Injury Notes:**